THE PMF26 PROGRAM IS UNDER CONSTRUCTION, STAY TUNED !

 Available in french and english.

-The exceptional setting of the museum, including its cloister and historic architecture, offers a unique immersion into Reims’ cultural and religious heritage.
+The exceptional setting of the museum, including its cloister and historic architecture, provides a unique immersion into Reims’ cultural and religious heritage.
 Visitors can admire remarkable objects such as mosaics, sculptures, stained glass windows, and ancient manuscripts.
-It is an ideal place to delve into the history of the city and explore the deep roots of the Champagne region.
+It is an ideal place to delve into the city’s history and explore the deep roots of the Champagne region.

 An awards ceremony will be held following the participants’ votes.
-The “public vote” prize, as well as the “young talents” and “host territory” prizes, will be awarded to the cases presented during the conferences on the first day.
+The “Audience Choice Award,” the “Young Talents Award,” and the “Host Territory Award” will be presented to the cases showcased during the conferences on the first day.

 08:30 - 09:00 |

-Coffee reception for participants and networking at the Sciences Po Reims Campus.
+Coffee reception for participants and networking at the Conservatoire Darius Milhaud

 CONFERENCE